Create Assistant

 in the future, but will remain backwards compatible.

-This is the plan for static messages that can be spoken by the assistant during the call, like idleMessages
+This is the plan for static predefined messages that can be spoken by the assistant during the call, like idleMessages

 .